-- (a) submitted in in writing; - (b) On the form provided by the Campus Director: - (c) include the student's reason for the LOA; and - (d) be signed by the student (is electronic signature ok?)
+- (a) submitted in in writing; - (b) On the form provided by the Campus Director; - (c) include the student's reason for the LOA; and - (d) be signed by the student

-Catalog Effective July 30, 2024 Publication Date: October 1, 1996 Any leave must comply with the terms and conditions of the Leave of Absence Policy.
+Any leave must comply with the terms and conditions of the Leave of Absence Policy.
 Please request the applicable request form by contacting the Campus Director.